 Partly for fun.

-But I soon realised it wasn’t the best idea.
-The bread didn’t look that good and it wasn’t very tasty either.
+I soon realised it wasn’t the best idea.
+The bread doesn't very look good and there was less flavour from the flour.

 Fortunately for me I later learnt more about artisan baking.
 I fell in love with it.
 Doing so changed my ideology about yeast.